-I have to admit; the thought of working with a life coach, had me sceptical.
+I have to admit; the thought of working with a life coach had me skeptical.
 I mean, why do I need one?
-We have our friends, right?
+We have our friends.
 Yes, friends.
 We are there for each other through thick and thin, lending an ear, for one thing, or another, giving constructive advice and cheering on those grand plans!
-I have a great circle of friends, but it’s knowing when to seek help from a professional.
+I have a great circle of friends but know when to seek help from a professional.

-“There are people less qualified than you, doing the things you want to do, simply because they decided to believe in themselves.
-Period.”
+BTW…There are people less qualified than you, doing the things you want to do, simply because they decided to believe in themselves.
+Period.

 “DREAM.
 PLAN.
 DO.”

 I recently struggled with preparing a business plan, overwhelmed by my thoughts and ideas; I lacked direction.
 Susan was instrumental in helping me get back on track and put those ideas into action.
 BTW, getting help is not a sign of weakness; in fact, I’ve had a few touchpoints with Susan on related issues since my workshop.
 I recognize I tend to undermine myself, often getting frustrated and forgetting, “why am I doing this?”
 Before you know it, I’ve played an entire conversation in my head about “failing” and “it will never happen,” I succumb to my negativity and do nothing.
 Sound familiar?

 “REMEMBER WHY YOU STARTED”

 Dream big, I always say!
 Susan suggested creating a vision board; it’s an excellent tool, giving me clarity of those dreams and reminding me of the”why.”
 This new chapter also includes my handsome leading man; we just hit our two-year mark!
 So I took the idea of creating a vision board one step further and decided my guy, and I should do ours together.
 Loaded with magazines and Pinterest (wine, of course, too!), we were well on our way to envisioning our visions.
 It was fun to do, and it was a great creative outlet, not to mention good quality time together.